nickovs/kioskify/README.md

 ## Preparing your Raspberry Pi

-If you have an existing, configured and networked RPi which you intend to use as a kiosk then for this stage all you need to do is copy the kioskify script onto that device and ensure that it is readable and executable by the **pi** user.
+If you have an existing, configured and networked RPi that you intend to use as a kiosk then for this stage all you need to do is copy the kioskify script onto that device and ensure that it is readable and executable by the **pi** user.

 If you are starting with a fresh install then the easiest way to get Kioskify onto your Pi is to mount the SC Card on your laptop or desktop computer and copy the kioskify script onto the /boot volume.

 If you are planning to set up the device over the network (which is often the easiest way) then at this stage you should also `touch` the `/boot/ssh` file on the SD card (the path to this file on your laptop will depend on where you mounted the SD card; on macOS for instance it will probably be `/Volumes/boot/ssh`).

 If you plan to have your Raspberry Pi connect to your WiFi network then you can pre-configure the network at this stage by putting the network configuration into `/boot/wpa_supplicant.conf`.
 At the very minimum you need to include the **network** stanza containing the *ssid*.
 Hopefully you are are also using some sort of security on you WiFi network and in most cases this means that you'll also need to include the *psk* (pre-shared key) line with your network password.
 If you expect to ever use the regular desktop environment for the RPi (i.e. log in as a regualar user rather than run in kiosk mode) then you might also want to include the *ctrl_interface* and *update_config* lines which will allow the desktop WiFi tools to find new networks, prompt the user for passwords and generally reconfigure the WiFi.
 If the device is only ever going to be used as a kiosk device then you can leave these lines out.
+Below is an example of the format of the `wpa_supplicant.conf` file.

 ```
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev